chibiboba/JS-120/Exam Part 2/Practice Problem Key (copy).md

 3. Consider the objects created by the programs in problems 1 and 2.
 How do objects for the same animal differ from each other?

    solution

-   in OLOO, instance object inherits methods from the prototype object, and has its own properties.
-In factory function, instance object has an own copy of all the properties and methods.
+   Objects created with the OLOO have a prototype object that contains the methods associated with the created objects.
+Since all pets created from the prototype share a single prototype object, they all share the same methods.
+With the factory function, each object has a copy of all the methods.
 Thus, objects created by OLOO are more efficient in terms of memory use.

+   Objects created with the factory function can have private state.
+Any state stored in the body of the factory function instead of in the returned object is private to the returned object.
+They can't be accessed or modified unless one of the object methods exposes the state.
+With OLOO, there is no way to define private state.
+All object state can be accessed and modified by outside code.

 ------